-There's film clips from several of my favorite movies, including THE BLACK CAT and GILDA; great talking head interviews that lead nowhere ("If someone laughs at you, that's a violation of your civil rights!"); and cameos galore, including: Terri Garr, Victor Mature and Frank Zappa ("I see you've been working on your dancing, though.")
-Zappa later tried to do something similar to HEAD with his 200 MOTELS, but as I recall it didn't quite get there.
-This stuff is harder to pull off than director Bob Rafelson makes it look.
+There are film clips from several of my favorite movies, including THE BLACK CAT and GILDA in HEAD, and there are great talking head interviews that lead nowhere ("If someone laughs at you, that's a violation of your civil rights!") and cameos galore: Terri Garr, Victor Mature, Frank Zappa ("I see you've been working on your dancing, though."), and of course Jack Nicholson in a blink-and-miss cameo, before he was anyone.
+Zappa later tried to do something similar to HEAD with his 200 MOTELS, but as I recall it didn't quite get there (and was shot on cheap video).
+This stuff is harder to pull off than Rafelson makes it look.

 That all said, there are some draggy song moments, such as Peter Tork wandering through the snow and Davey Jones reviving tacky British music hall.
-Luckily however, there are no sped up comical chase sequences, which The MONKEES were so fond of on TV.
+Luckily however, there are no sped up comical chase sequences set to one of their ditties, which The MONKEES were so fond of on TV.
 Wait, come to think of it, there are... at the very end.
-Well... that's show business!
+Well... that's show biz!

-The acid 'peak' for me would be the great Timothy Carey (as "Lord High'N'Low").
-Having already appeared once, running up to boys and shouting "Where ya been?
+The acid 'peak' for me would be the great Timothy Carey (as "Lord High'N'Low"), running up to boys and shouting "Where ya been?
 I been lookin' all over the world for ya!" he later shows up again at Mike's birthday party - a Warhol factory-like surprise party scene in which Mike crankily berates the crowd: "Maybe I was better off where I was.
-You jump out me, scare me half to death," then adds the coup de grace: "The same thing goes for Christmas!"
+You jump out me... scare me half to death," then adds the coup de grace: "The same thing goes for Christmas!"

-Then, the crowd parts as Timothy Carey, deformed with some kind of bizarre facial paralysis, stalks through from the back, meandering, shambling, slouching towards Nesmith, going "Attaboy, Mike... atta... boy...
+Then, the crowd parts as Timothy Carey, deformed with some kind of bizarre facial paralysis, dressed from AIP wardrobe in cowboy mining attire with a noose around his neck, stalking through from the back of the crowd, meandering, shambling, slouching towards Nesmith, going "Attaboy, Mike... atta... boy...
 Mike," over and over again, progressively more hysterical and menacing, which--if you've ever been tripping or a schizophrenic--is hilarious, because that's how it "really" is... any little phrase or word can echo in the head until you go insane.
-All your filters are off and the world comes in bright and crazy, it's all too much!
+All your filters are off and the world comes in bright and crazy.
+It's all too much!

-Looking into Carey's insane eyes is to glimpse the primordial eternal power of art to transmute this existential terror into dark black comedy.
+Looking into Carey's insane eyes is to glimpse art's true primordial eternal mission: to transmute true existential terror into surreal dark black comedy.
 If you can laugh even as you're being ripped apart by the demonic lurkers at the threshold, you're doing all right.
-In the words of Jesus, a rich man can't enter the gates of heaven any more than a camel through the eye of a needle.
-What the demons do is rip you to small enough shreds they can fit you through that little eye...so you can walk like Groucho Marx into the flames and not even sweat.
+The demon dogs at the scales of lightness, the camel in the eye of the needle, and Peter Tork's ice cream hand at the commissary: baby, it's all the same.
+But why listen to me?
+I know nothing.
+I know nothing like the back of my hand.

-I've only literally fallen out of my seat laughing (in public anyway) twice, and seeing HEAD at a midnight campus screening was the first time: People around me thought I might have to be carried away.
+I've only literally fallen out of my seat laughing (in public anyway) twice, and seeing HEAD at that midnight campus screening was the first time.
+People around me thought I might have to be carried away.
 I laughed until my stomach hurt and tears streamed down on the auditorium floor.
 I had been reborn.
-When I went in to the theater I was just a nerd with dandruff and clammy hands, but when I emerged from the theater I looked this (left), a Dionysian representative radiating psychedelic light.
+When I went into the theater that night I was just a frightened nerd with dandruff, wire rim glasses, and clammy hands, but when I emerged from the theater I looked like this (left), a Dionysian representative of crazy Mike Nesmithian absurdist-confidence radiating psychedelic light but without the tacky peace/love gooeyness.
 How do you thank a film for doing that?
 If it wanted the sun, I would write it down in letters that would burn a thousand feet high, "to Sir High'n'Low... with love"

 http://misterneil.blogspot.com/2009/08/another-award.html